Stratis-Dermanoutsos/dotnet7-template-webapi-full/README.md

 ## Swap DBMS

-There are 4 **DataBase Management Systems** that I will include.
+There are 2 **DataBase Management Systems** that I will include.

-> Of course, there are more but these are the ones I've worked with the most.

 - [SQL Server](#sql-server)
 - [PostgreSQL](#postgresql)

+> Of course, there are more but these are the ones I've worked with the most.
+>
+> For more *Data Providers*, visit [the official EF Core documentation](https://learn.microsoft.com/en-us/ef/core/providers).

 ### SQL Server